ndieckow/aoc-2023/README.md

 ## Day 13
 Nasty day.
 At least in my opinion.
 According to my ranking, yesterday was apparently easier.
 Once again, I spent way too much time debugging stuff.

+## Day 14
+Got the top 1000 for part 1 after a row a bad days.
+Quite happy about that :) Wasted a lot of time on debugging for part 2.
+Turned out that I wasn't thinking it through: Since we've already done a few cycles, the calculation for the number of remaining cycles is $(1000000000 - n) \% (m - n)$, where $m$ is the index where you notice repetition, and $n$ is the index where the repetition starts.
+I simply forgot the subtraction of $n$ and got a wrong answer.

+Complexity analysis: maybe soon